Stainless Steel Welding: Methods, Challenges and Best Practices

 What are the Methods of Stainless Steel Welding?

-The common methods of welding stainless steel are shielded metal arc welding SMAW, tungsten inert gas TIG welding or GTAW, metal inert gas MIG welding or GMAW, friction welding, resistance welding, and flux cored arc welding FCAW.
+The most common methods of welding stainless steel include shielded metal arc welding (SMAW), tungsten inert gas (TIG) welding or GTAW, metal inert gas (MIG) welding or GMAW, friction welding, resistance welding, and flux-cored arc welding (FCAW).

 Shielded Metal Arc Welding